 A&W Royalties Income Fund is a pure royalty revenue company.
 The company does not own or operate any of the A&W trademark restaurants in Canada, the 4th largest fast-food chain in the country.

 The company purely collects revenues based on revenue shares.
 The fund gets royalties from over 1000 restaurants across Canada, generating a combined $1.4 billion in sales in 2020.
 Franchise owners of A&W restaurants pay the fund 3% of gross income.
 The fund is a very safe investment as it has the most capital-light model possible.
 It doesn’t own or operate any restaurants directly; it has no hefty operating costs or debt risk.

 Exposure to the food sector is a must for a dividend investor’s portfolio as it is non-cyclical.
-A&W is even better as it is in the fast-food category, which is very popular among the millennial generation who don’t cook as much older generations and love fast food.
+A&W is even better as it is in the fast-food category and one of the best food stocks to buy, which is very popular among millennials who don’t cook as much as older generations and love fast food.

-A&W had had an excellent dividend history over the past few years, apart from 2020, when the company chose to halt dividends due to lockdowns causing restaurants to be shut.
-Dividends have resumed in 2021.
-The company has maintained a steady dividend yield of 4%-6% over the past 5 years (except 2020).
+A&W has had an excellent dividend history over the past few years, apart from 2020, when the company chose to halt dividends due to lockdowns causing restaurants to be shut.
+Dividends resumed in 2021.
+The company has maintained a steady dividend yield of 4%-6% over the past five years (except 2020).
 It currently has a dividend yield of 4.26%.